Tianyi20/tianyi20.github.io/_pages/about.md

 To achieve this goal, I have divided it into **four key areas**, each benefiting from my past experiences:

-* (A) **Hybrid Skill Planning** – Task and Motion planning (TAMP), Reinforcement Learning, Behaviour Cloning (should transfer to task skill) to let robots model new environment and know how to obtain there.
+* (A) **Hybrid Task Planning** – Task and Motion planning (TAMP), Reinforcement Learning, Behaviour Cloning (should transfer to task skill) to let robots model new environment and know how to obtain there.

-* (B) **Single Task Planning** - Learning-based, Optimisation-based motion planning, and Visual-to-Geometry & physical estimation(ongoing) combine together to a scalable skill acquisition.
+* (B) **Single Skill Learning** - Learning-based, Optimisation-based motion planning, and Visual-to-Geometry & physical estimation(ongoing) combine together to a scalable skill acquisition.

 * (C) **Multimodel-Sensor Perception** - Sensor Design along with motion detection such as TENG, Soft electronic, Visual tactile sensor.